 The Local Government Act 2002 requires submissions to be made available to the public.
 Your name and/or organisation will be published with your submission and made available in a report to elected members and to the public.
-Other personal information supplied (such as address / email address) will be removed from the public acour the public copy.
+Other personal information supplied (such as address / email address) will be removed from the public copy.